 The Series Facilitating Strategic Planning from the Consultants Development Institute provides virtual courses and numerous downloadable tools to learn to facilitate strategic planning.
 Concurrently you customize your own relevant and realistic Strategic Plan and earn a Certificate in Facilitating Strategic Planning.

 © Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.
-(The reader might best be served to first read the information in the topic Strategic Planning.)
+(The reader might best be served to first read the information on the topic of Strategic Planning.)